 \section{The effects of changes in inequality}

-We now turn to our fifth stylized fact -- a puzzling empirical regularity documented by Charles et al. (2009) regarding the effects of income inequality.
+We now turn to our fifth stylised fact -- a puzzling empirical regularity documented by Charles et al. (2009) regarding the effects of income inequality.
 Specifically, they find that higher income inequality among Whites in a given U.S. state correlates with lower consumption of visible (status) goods by Whites, even when controlling for individual income.
 But for Blacks, the same rise in inequality leads to \emph{higher} consumption of visible (status) goods, again holding individual income constant.

-In this section, we present an explanation for this stylized fact.
+In this section, we present an explanation for this stylised fact.
 There are three steps.
 First, we present a formal result linking the qualitative impact of changes in inequality to the density of social links in communities.
-Second, we argue that there is convincing evidence that density is linked to income and that is has a U-shaped relationship with income.
-Finally, we show that coupling this U-shaped relationship with our formal result can explain the stylized fact discovered by Charles et al. (2009).
+Second, we argue that there is convincing evidence that density is linked to income and has a U-shaped relationship with income.
+Finally, we show that coupling this U-shaped relationship with our formal result can explain the stylised fact discovered by Charles et al. (2009).

-\paragraph{Inequality and the role of density.} We proceed with the formal analysis.
-To help clarify things, we assume that all agents within a given community share the same income, expressed formally as \( w_i = w_n \) for all \( i \in n \).
+\paragraph{Inequality and the role of density.} To help clarify things, we assume that all agents in a given community $n$ share the same income, expressed formally as \( w_i = w_n \) for all \( i \in n \).
 With this assumption in place, we define the density of a community, which will be a crucial metric for studying the effects of changes in between-community inequality.

 \begin{defn}[Community Density] The density of community \( n \) is:

 \end{defn}